-- Research and innovation efforts on the use of AI in computer vision and risk prediction needs more support. - Thorough evaluation and assessment criteria must be established across platforms, in research and industry, to deliver robust AI vehicular systems that will actively contribute to fatality reductions. - Cybersecurity/malicious hacking concerns may cause several implications (vehicle manufacturers, software engineers, vehicle owners, automated fleet operators). - Al feedback loops on road safety interventions and countermeasures: A completely unexplored field, which can be dynamic!
+- Research and innovation efforts on the use of AI in computer vision and risk prediction needs more support. - Thorough evaluation and assessment criteria must be established across platforms, in research and industry, to deliver robust AI vehicular systems that will actively contribute to fatality reductions. - Cybersecurity/malicious hacking concerns may cause several implications (vehicle manufacturers, software engineers, vehicle owners, automated fleet operators).

+A completely unexplored field, which can be dynamic!